 2. BOARD LISTS

 Let’s look at how to schedule an image.
-To make this step faster we going to use “board lists”.
+To make this step faster we are going to use “board lists”.
 Board lists are another component we can find under “Publisher”.

 First go to board lists.